openlexington/WhatsMyDistrict/README.md

 - Open browser to [http://localhost:4567](http://localhost:4567).
 - Hack.

+### Production

+Remember to either set relevant values in `.env` file or to set ENV values.

 ## To update the database:

 1. Download the new shape file from [data.lexingtonky.gov](http://data.lexingtonky.gov) -- for example, under Community, [Board of Elections - Voting Precincts](https://opendatalex.s3.amazonaws.com/2013-03-21T200744/VotingPrecinct.zip).